WITH A WILL YOU CAN…

 Minor Updates to an Existing Will

-In this digital age, we recommend that a brand new Will is drafted for even minor changes, rather than using a codicil (legal document attached to an existing Will) which itself must be signed and witnessed in exactly the same way as the Will itself.
-If Greendrift Wills drafted your current Will, then we would generally only charge £50 for such a revision (including returning the document to Probate Registry storage).
+In this digital age, we recommend that a brand new Will is drafted for even minor changes, rather than using a codicil (legal document attached to an existing Will) which itself would have to be signed and witnessed in exactly the same way as the Will itself.
+If Greendrift Wills drafted your current Will, then we would only charge £50 for minor revisions or updates to an existing Will.

 WHAT HAPPENS WITHOUT A VALID WILL…

 Without a valid Will your assets will be distributed according to the rules of intestacy, which are laid down in law and take no account of your wishes; and may even end up leaving everything to the State.